github/developer.github.com/content/guides/getting-started.md

 a new token, we include an optional array of [_scopes_][scopes], or access levels, that indicate what information this token can access.
-In this case, we're setting up the token with _repo_ access, which grants access to read and write to private repositories, _public\_repo_ grants access to read and write to public repositories, _user_ grants access to read and write to all user data, and _gist_ grants access to create new gists.
+In this case, we're setting up the token with _repo_ access, which grants access to read and write to public and private repositories, and _user_ scope, which grants read and write access to public and private user profile data.
 See [the scopes docs][scopes] for a full list of scopes.
 You should **only** request scopes that your application actually needs, in order to not frighten users with potentially invasive actions.
 The `201` status code tells us that the call was successful, and the JSON returned